pixijs/storybook/README.md

 ---

-**Please note, this library currently works against [`storybook@7.0.0-alpha.48`](https://github.com/storybookjs/storybook/tree/v7.0.0-alpha.48).
-Because v7 is still in alpha, it appears that the API is very much in flux.
-We will ensure API compatibility once v7 is more stable, hopefully once beta lands.**

----

 Storybook for PixiJS is a UI development environment for your PixiJS Components.
 With it, you can visualize different states of your Components and develop them interactively.